RogerParkinson/vortex-manipulator/Readme.md

 <img src="images/gimp-export.png"/>

 Finally the datalog.txt file is a log of heart rates.
-The first column is a timestamp, then the beast per minute and finally the last interval between beats.
+The first column is a timestamp, then the beats per minute and finally the last interval between beats.
 It logs this every 10 minutes, the time is set in the setup() method in VortexManipulator.cpp:

 ```
 intervals.create(10*60*1000L,new HRLogAction()); // 10 minutes